How Do USDA Loans Work?

 USDA loans follow established guidelines set forth by the United States Department of Agriculture and designed to help those who want to buy and finance an owner-occupied residential property located in a rural or semi-rural area.
 The program has changed its name over the years and when first introduced in 1935, it was known as the Resettlement Administration.
 For families that were victims of the Great Depression, the Resettlement program provided financial assistance to those in need to buy/finance a home and transfer families in depressed areas into more stable economic environments.

 Today, the USDA loan is used to finance a home in preapproved areas the Census Bureau has defined as “rural.”
 Technically a USDA loan cannot be used in urban and suburban areas but you would be surprised to find that the predesignated zones can be found in suburbs and neighborhoods surrounding city limits.
-Buyers who wish to explore a USDA loan must find a property or an area of interest and give that address to the loan officer who can then research the property to see if it’s in an eligible zone.
+Buyers who wish to explore a USDA loan must find an eligible property or an area of interest and give that address to the loan officer who can then research the property to see if it’s in an eligible zone.

-Obtaining financing in rural areas where there are very few homes and sparse populations can be difficult for traditional conventional financing.
+Obtaining financing in rural development areas where there are very few homes and sparse populations can be difficult for traditional conventional financing.
 The USDA loan program is specifically designed to fill this niche.

 What are the USDA Loan Requirements?